Computed Tomography

 AHDB will support breeders in getting this done, including the provision of additional funding towards genotyping costs.

-AHDB funded genotypes will be shared with Breed Societies where data sharing agreements are in place and may represent a cost saving for those breeders that are required to genotype future stock rams.
-Contact Signet if you have any queries regarding genotyping.
+AHDB funded genotypes will be shared with Breed Societies where data sharing agreements are in place and may represent a cost saving for those breeders that are required to genotype potential stock rams.
+Please contact Signet if you have any queries regarding genotyping services.

 Are your lambs eligible for CT scanning and the relevant subsidy?